Parsa-Ardakani/Solving-Soduko-With-nbyn-Boxes-and-nbyn-Cells/README.md

-6. wrong_correct: Desired function act as a filter to analyze the Sudoku if it is correct.
+**6. wrong_correct:** Desired function act as a filter to analyze the Sudoku if it is correct.
 It contains three major parts.

-    Checking Cells of Boxes ──────> This section of the code investigates each box if there is any repeated or forbidden number.
+- Checking Cells of Boxes: This section of the code investigates each box if there is any repeated or forbidden number.
 The software selects the first cell and compares it with the next cells.
 It goes to the next one and contrasts the remaining cells after the desired one.
 The Sudoku is wrong if the intended cell is equal to the left cells after.

-    Checking Rows of Sudoku ──────> The piece of code uses a different technic to find if there are repeated numbers in a row.
+- Checking Rows of Sudoku: The piece of code uses a different technic to find if there are repeated numbers in a row.
 The software uses allowed numbers of the Sudoku.
 It analyzes each cell of the row and removes the number when it faces a filled cell.
 The Sudoku is wrong if the number of the cell does not exist.

-    Checking Column of Sudoku ──────> The piece of code uses a different technic to find if there are repeated numbers in a column.
+- Checking Column of Sudoku: The piece of code uses a different technic to find if there are repeated numbers in a column.
 The software uses allowed numbers of the Sudoku.
 It analyzes each cell of the column and removes the number when it faces a filled cell.
 The Sudoku is wrong if the number of the cell does not exist.

-    Variables are Used in This Function:
+- >**Variables are Used in This Function:**
         Sudoku, Sudoku_cells, Sudoku_box, Possible_Numbers
         i_box_height, i_box_length, i_cell i_cell_height
         i_cell_length, existed_Numbers

-"""